Indian farmer harvesting paddy in a green field, representing sustainable agriculture and India’s agrarian strength.

 Reduce the impact of deforestation on our waters.
 Invest in cleaning our rivers and water bodies.

-Sure, in the near time, waiving off farmer debts might seem like a good solution but are they really?
+Sure, in the near term, waiving off farmer debts might seem like a good solution, but are they really?

 Waivers do not include agricultural labourers, marginal and small landholders.

-For medium and large farmers there is instant temporary relief from debt but the subsidy largely fails to contribute to their welfare in the long run.
+For medium- and large-scale farmers, there is instant temporary relief from debt, but the subsidy largely fails to contribute to their long-term welfare.

-All of these steps above might appear fraught with risk – financial and political – but even governments are made of people who have future generations to think of.
+All of these steps above might appear fraught with risk – financial and political – but even governments are comprised of people who have future generations to consider.

 We need to make them aware of their obligations to those who will inherit this planet from us.